top of page

 Here are some details of the story (with quotations printed in red):

-Guy de Maupassant was one of the many people who hated the Eiffel Tower when it was first built!
+Guy de Maupassant was one of the many who hated the Eiffel Tower when it was first built!

 It is a famous fact that Guy regularly ate lunch in the restaurant of the Tower.
 When asked why he visited the restaurant so frequently if he hated the Tower so much, he replied -